 Despite some competition over the role they'd shared, Channing and Merman still became friends.
 The two grew close after guest starring together on the popular TV show The Love Boat.

-Are you looking forward to Beyoncé's (or Coldplay's) upcoming Super Bowl performance?
-Do you have fond memories of Katy Perry (and Left Shark) singing and dancing during last year's halftime show?
+Did you get in formation during Beyoncé's Super Bowl performance?
+Do you have fond memories of Katy Perry (and Left Shark) singing and dancing during the halftime show?
 If so, there's someone you ought to thank: Carol Channing.

 When the first three Super Bowls were held in the 1960s, the only halftime performers were college marching bands.
 That changed when Channing came out to sing "When the Saints Go Marching In" in the middle of 1970's Super Bowl IV.
 (Marching bands remained a part of the show, however, as the Southern University Marching Band also performed that year.)